wp-plugins/postman-smtp/readme.txt

 * Log all email attempts with error messages (if any)
 * View the damn logs!
 * View the details of a single log entry! - http://www.ericmmartin.com/projects/simplemodal/ ?
-* (TBD): delete logs on purge - separate Log Delete to its own class, instantiate in Admin class, and re-use that code
+* Delete logs on purge - separate Log Delete to its own class, instantiate in Admin class, and re-use that code
 * Preference screen for logging
 * (TBD): Add MX and SPF to diagnostic data
 * (TBD): Highlight Logging option to users